In This Article

 Their Generation X parents raised Gen Z to be independent and able to figure things out for themselves.
 This causes Gen Z to need less positive reinforcement (as opposed to Millennials).

-In the United States, they are on track to be the most well-educated generation.
-They are also the most racially and ethnically diverse generation.
+Gen Z is already a record breaking generation!
+In the United States, they are the most racially and ethnically diverse generation.
+Globally, they have become the largest generation.

 Like the four generations before them (Generation Y, Generation X, Boomers, and Veterans), Gen Z’s life experiences influence how they view, experience and react to the world around them.